codeworksdev/mochi-2.0/README.md

 > [**v2.0.0**](https://github.com/codeworksdev/mochi-2.0/releases/latest)

-Mochi 2.0 is a ready-to-go [HTML5 boilerplate](https://en.wikipedia.org/wiki/HTML5_Boilerplate) framework that runs on [Bootstrap](http://getbootstrap.com/), but adds tons of new features, with a strong focus on offline web applications, and without all the limitations.
-This is achieved by integrating and maintaining offline versions of popular libraries that have been out in the wild for years.
+Mochi 2.0 is a ready-to-go [HTML5 boilerplate](https://en.wikipedia.org/wiki/HTML5_Boilerplate) framework that runs on [Bootstrap](http://getbootstrap.com/), but adds tons of enhanced features with a strong focus on offline web applications, and without all the limitations.
+This is achieved by including and maintaining offline versions of popular open-source projects that have been out in the wild for years.

 ## What is Bootstrap?
 [Bootstrap](http://getbootstrap.com/) is an open source toolkit for developing with HTML, CSS, and JS.
 Quickly prototype your ideas or build your entire app with powerful [Sass](https://sass-lang.com/) variables and mixins, responsive grid system, extensive prebuilt components, and powerful plugins built on [jQuery](https://jquery.com/).
-Mochi 2.0 takes this a few steps further by enabling functionality that would normally require many hours of code writing and head-scratching.
+Mochi 2.0 takes this a step further by enabling functionality that would normally require many hours of code writing and head scratching.
 More information on Bootstrap [here](http://getbootstrap.com/).

 ## Usage
 To use Mochi simply [download the latest distribution package](https://github.com/codeworksdev/mochi-2.0/releases/latest) and extract the contents of the included **`dist`** folder to the root of your website directory (e.g., **`/var/www/html`** in some systems).
 That's it!
-You now have a fully functioning, Bootstrap-powered boilerplate web application installed on your website.
-Mochi 2.0 is designed to run either online or offline, depending on your desired configuration (more on that later).
+You now have a fully functioning and ready-to-deploy Bootstrap-powered HTML5 boilerplate web application installed on your website.
+Mochi 2.0 is designed to run either online or offline, depending on your desired configuration.
+More on that later.

-The included HTML starter template ([**`dist/index.html`**](https://github.com/codeworksdev/mochi-2.0/blob/master/dist/index.html)) is a great way to get started with using Mochi 2.0.
+The included HTML5 starter template ([**`dist/index.html`**](https://github.com/codeworksdev/mochi-2.0/blob/master/dist/index.html)) is a great way to get started with Mochi 2.0.
 Since it's powered by Bootstrap you can do a bunch of things right out of the box, and with minimal effort.
-Check out the [official Bootstrap documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/) to learn more about how to structure your HTML/CSS markup according to the latest standards.
+Check out the [official Bootstrap documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/) to learn more about how to structure your HTML5/CSS markup according to the latest standards.

 ## What's Included